 The people who dared to change the mobile technology game had an impressive background.
 Apart from Rubin, the core team of the company included Rich Miner, Nick Sears and Chris White.
 Miner was one of the founders of the Wildfire Communications company that spurred the idea of voice user interfaces with its creation, SIRI.
-Nick Sears was the T-Mobile’s product marketing and management vice-president and Chris White worked at Microsoft on the MSN TV (formerly known as WebTV) technology’s design and interface.
+Nick Sears was the T-Mobile’s product marketing and management vice-president and Chris White worked at Microsoft on the MSN TV (formerly known as WebTV) technology’s UI.

 Rubin’s own career path seems rather paradoxical at times.
 He started out as a robot technician in a German industrial and consumer goods firm Zeiss AG and later moved to a similar Swiss company where, as Rubin himself says, he would have been perfectly content to work further.
 But his fate was determined by a girlfriend of a complete stranger.